More About Medication Abortion

 You may also have nausea, and you may vomit, have a fever, chills, diarrhea, and a headache.

 You can take pain relievers such as ibuprofen (Motrin, Advil) or acetaminophen (Tylenol) to help with the pain.
 Do not take aspirin.
-Expect to have light vaginal bleeding for up to 4 weeks after a medical abortion.
+Expect to have light vaginal bleeding for up to 4 weeks after a medication abortion.
 You will need to have pads to wear.
 Plan to take it easy for a few weeks.

-You should avoid vaginal intercourse for about a week after a medical abortion.
+You should avoid vaginal intercourse for about a week after a medication abortion.
 You can get pregnant soon after an abortion, so talk with your provider about what birth control to use.
 Make sure you are using an effective contraception before you resume sexual activity.
 You should get your regular period in about 4 to 8 weeks.

 Follow up with Your Health Care Provider